agerasev/agerasev.github.io/_posts/2019-09-23-clay-ray-tracer.md

 ## Preface

-I like computer graphics and especially ray tracing because being based only on a few physical rules it is able to produce beautiful images.
-Sometimes to draw a pretty image of some data or check some new idea it is necessary to implement a simple ray tracer which requires a lot of boilerplate code.
-Instead of implementing this code every time it would be nice to use some flexible ray tracing framework.
+I like computer graphics and especially ray tracing because being based only on a few physics rules it is able to produce beautiful images.
+Sometimes to draw a pretty image of some data or check some new idea it is necessary to implement a ray tracer which requires a lot of boilerplate code.
+Instead of implementing this code every time it would be nice to use some simple but flexible ray tracing framework.

 ### Existing solutions